advance100/doc_webpack/long-term-caching.md

-To effectively cache your files, they should have a hash or version in their url.
+To effectively cache your files, they should have a hash or version in their URL.
 You can emit or move the output files manually in a folder called `v1.3`.
 But this has several disadvantages: Extra work for the developer and unchanged files aren't loaded from cache.

 Webpack can add hashes for the files to the filename.
 Loaders that emit files (worker-loader, file-loader) already do this.
 For the chunks you have to enable it.
 There are two levels:

 1. Compute a hash of all chunks and add it.
 2. Compute a hash per chunk and add it.

-## One hash for the bundle
+## Option 1: One hash for the bundle

-Option 1 is enabled by adding `[hash]` to the filename config options
+Option 1 is enabled by adding `[hash]` to the filename config options:

 `webpack ./entry output.[hash].bundle.js`